-Mr. Silverman earned his bachelor’s degree in psychology with honors from the University of California, Berkeley, followed by a master’s in guidance and counseling and a doctorate in counseling psychology from the University of Oklahoma.
-His doctoral studies included three years of intensive training in group therapy, hypnosis, individual therapy, diagnostic testing and the assessment of psychopathology.
+Mr. Silverman earned his bachelor’s degree in psychology with honors from the University of California, Berkeley, then a master’s in guidance and counseling and his Ph.D. in counseling psychology from the University of Oklahoma.
+His Ph.D. studies included three years of intensive training in group therapy, hypnosis, individual therapy, diagnostic testing and the assessment of psychopathology.

-The topic of Mr. Silverman’s doctoral dissertation was the behavioral assessment of family therapy outcomes, which he performed at the Learning House Project and which was sponsored by the Counseling Psychology Department of Stanford University.
+The topic of Mr. Silverman’s doctoral dissertation was the behavioral assessment of family therapy outcomes, which he performed at the Learning House Project , sponsored by the Counseling Psychology Department of Stanford University.
 He presented his research nationally, including at an American Psychological Association annual meeting involving Stanford University faculty.
-During this period, he also provided training for Stanford psychology students.
+During this period, he, also, provided training for Stanford psychology students.

 Psychology practice before earning his law degree

-After receiving his doctorate, Mr. Silverman developed a residential behavior therapy program for emotionally disturbed and delinquent children and adolescents in the San Diego area.
+After receiving his doctorate, Mr. Silverman developed a residential-behavior therapy program for emotionally disturbed and delinquent children and adolescents in San Diego County.
 He became licensed by the State of California as a marriage, family and child therapist, and maintained that license from 1977 until he entered law school in 1989.

 Reaching settlements through mediation and alternative dispute resolution

-Mr. Silverman studied mediation and alternative dispute resolution at the Strauss Institute for Dispute Resolution at Pepperdine University in Malibu, California, and obtained advanced training in mediation taught by Forrest Mosten in Los Angeles.
-In addition, he has taken advanced coursework in collaborative law.
-Mr. Silverman serves as a settlement master and is on the special master panel of the Unified Family Court of the Superior Court of San Francisco.
-He serves as a private mediator and special master in cases involving child custody and visitation, as well as high-asset property distributions.
+Mr. Silverman studied mediation and alternative dispute resolution at the Strauss Institute for Dispute Resolution at Pepperdine University in Malibu CA and obtained advanced education in mediation as taught by Forrest Mosten in Los Angeles.
+In addition, he studied collaborative law.
+Mr. Silverman serves as a settlement master and is on the special master panel of the Unified Family Court of the Superior Court of San Francisco County and is a settlement attorney for the Family Court of the Superior Court of San Diego County.
+He serves as a private mediator and special master in cases involving child custody and visitation and/or high-asset property distributions.

 Aggressive litigation advocate